JuliaPhylo/PhyloNetworks.jl/README.md

 ```julia
 d=readTrees2CF("treefile.txt");
 ```
+Make sure to have the semicolon (;) at the end to avoid useless output to the screen!
 You can access this example file [here](https://github.com/crsl4/PhyloNetworks/blob/master/examples/treefile.txt).
 This file contains 10 trees, each in parenthetical format on 6 taxa